turingschool-examples/electives/schedule.markdown

 * White boarding with Mike Reeves
   - Work through algorithms and interview questions on the board in front of your peers
   - Discuss topics such as recursion, data structures, timing of solutions
+  -
+* Michael Dorrance - Bootstrap basics (Student-led session, 2-4pm)
+  - Gain an understanding of what Bootstrap is
+  - Introduce "Mobile First" design, the grid and components of Bootstrap
+  - Workshop: Importing Bootstrap into a Rails Project
+  - Workshop: Transferring a wireframe to html and css using Bootstrap

+* Russell Harms - Cryptography and Bitcoin (2 hours)
+  - Understand the basic cryptography that goes into things like HTTPS, SSH, and Git
+  - Learn how Bitcoin uses cryptography to uniquely solve problems in payment systems
+  - Install a Bitcoin wallet on your Android or iOS phone to send/recieve bitcoins

+* Lev Kravinsky - Building a Gem
+  - Learn what a gem is/how it works
+  - Learn how to push one to rubygems
+  - Learn about gempspecs, *.gem, versioning, namespacing, etc